teivah/designdeck/cloud.md

 Two kinds of CDNs:
 - Push CDN: we are responsible for providing the content
-- Pull CDN: grab new content from the server when a user makes a request (TTL to be used)
+- Pull CDN: CDN is responsible for pulling the right content (expiration to be used)

+Pull is easier to handle whereas push gives us more flexibility

+Use case for pull: Docker Hub S3 layer